How You Can Beat the Winter Blues and Stay Happy Using Natural Methods

 Melatonin and Sleep

 It’s hard to be happy if you’re groggy and tired most of the time.
-Melatonin is the hormone that plays an important part in our sleep/wake cycle and, while daytime sun limits its production, darkness sends the message that it’s time for melatonin to increase.
+Melatonin is the hormone that plays an important part in our sleep/wake cycle.
+Daytime sun limits its production, while darkness sends the message that it’s time for melatonin to increase.

 Whatever you do, don’t isolate yourself.

-Remember the words of Edna Jacques when the walls begin to close in:
+Remember the words of Edna Jaques when the walls begin to close in:

 “Go out, go out I beg of you.
 And taste the beauty of the wild.
 Behold the miracle of the earth.
 With the wonder of a child.”